 The Kauai canyon red dirt waterfall is located on the left side of the road.
 There is a small parking area on the right side.
 To access it, you’ll need to hop a small roadside barrier.
 The red dirt waterfall in Waimea Canyon is a wonderful place to step out and stretch your legs.
 You can hike along the narrow stream that feeds the falls.

 The official Waimea Canyon lookout is at the mouth of the Waimea Canyon hiking trail.
 This well- placed Waimea Canyon overlook gives one of the best angles to take in the expanse of the canyon.
 There is a large parking area and restrooms available.
 You can often purchase fresh or dried fruit from a stand here as well.

 Because of the amenities and access to Waimea Canyon hikes, the Puu Hinahina lookout can get busy.
 It was definitely the busiest of the lookouts when we arrived.
-However, to make up for that it has a large two-level viewing platform.
+However, it has a large two-level viewing platform to make up for that.
 The top platform is wheelchair accessible as well.